Linux CLI: The Commands I Use Every Day

 watch -n 2 'docker stats --no-stream'

-watch re-runs the command every N seconds and shows the output.
-I use this when I'm trying to catch a resource spike in the act.
-The --no-stream flag on docker stats is necessary because without it, docker stats runs in its own loop and watch can't capture it properly.
+Re-runs the command every N seconds and shows output.
+Good for catching resource spikes in the act. --no-stream on docker stats is necessary because without it, docker stats runs its own loop and watch can't capture it.

 Finding Files

-find is powerful but the syntax is hostile.
-I still look up the flags every time.
+find is powerful and the syntax is hostile.
+Still look up the flags regularly.

 find . -mtime -1 -type f